 Tear staining in dogs is attributed to a low-level infection that is reddish to brownish in color, and develops just underneath or around the eyes.
 The infection itself typically causes specific enzyme levels in dogs to be abnormal which causes the prototypical tear stains seen in dogs.
 The abnormal enzyme levels may be attributed to an underlying problem, the environment, or stress.

 There are genetic causes of dog tear stains as some breeds are more prevalent than others.
 Some breeds such as Maltese, Poodles, and Shih-Tzus are well known for tear staining.

 When first noticing the dog tear stains, the most conventional and recommended treatment of choice by most vets id Tylan Powder.
 Tylan is an antibiotic that will typically treat the tear staining with minimal side effects, but there are side effects of Tylan that you may want to be weary of during home treatment.

-Most dogs will dislike the taste of Tylan itself, so treating with a soluble powder that can be dissolved in water.
+Most dogs will dislike the taste of Tylan itself, so treating with a chewable form that tastes like chicken is our recommended choice.
 In some instances, an injection may be used through veterinary consultation, but mild localized reactions can result.

 Tylan Powder treatment for dogs in mild cases of tear staining should persist for no more than three weeks, and if the problem persists professional consultation with a vet may be best indicated.
 If minimal improvement or no improvement at all, this may reveal an underlying problem where a Culture and Sensitivity may be ordered.
 Regardless, when in doubt as to the nature, treatment, and cause, the best course of treatment is to seek consult with your vet.